MIMO Systems Aided by Microwave Linear Analog Computers: Capacity-Achieving Architectures with Reduced Circuit Complexity: Numerical Results

 In Fig.~\ref{fig:complexity}, we report the circuit complexity, i.e., the number of admittance components, of a stem-connected \glspl{milac} $N_C^\text{Stem}$ with center size $Q=2N_S-1$ given by \eqref{eq:stem-tx-complexity}, and of a fully-connected \gls{milac} $N_C^\text{Fully}$ given by \eqref{eq:fully-tx-complexity}.
 The circuit complexity is reported versus the number of antennas ($N_T$ for a \gls{milac} at the transmitter or $N_R$ for a \gls{milac} at the receiver), for different values of the number of streams $N_S$.
 We make the following three observations. \textit{First}, the circuit complexity of both fully- and stem-connected \glspl{milac} increases with the number of streams and the number of antennas. \textit{Second}, with a fixed number of streams $N_S$, the circuit complexity of a fully-connected \gls{milac} scales quadratically with the number of antennas, i.e., $N_C^\text{Fully}=\mathcal{O}((N_S+N_T)^2)$ or $N_C^\text{Fully}=\mathcal{O}((N_S+N_R)^2)$ for a \gls{milac} at the transmitter or at the receiver, respectively. \textit{Third}, with a fixed $N_S$, the circuit complexity of a stem-connected \gls{milac} scales linearly with the number of antennas, i.e., $N_C^\text{Stem}=\mathcal{O}(N_SN_T)$ or $N_C^\text{Stem}=\mathcal{O}(N_SN_R)$ for a \gls{milac} at the transmitter or at the receiver, respectively.
 Thus, a stem-connected \gls{milac} can achieve the same capacity as a fully-connected \gls{milac}, simplifying significantly the hardware when the number of antennas grows large.
+This gain in terms of circuit complexity of stem- over fully-connected \gls{milac} is expected to also reflect the gain in power consumption.
+This is because the power consumption of a \gls{milac} is due to the control voltages used to reconfigure the tunable admittance components, and therefore scales with the number of tunable admittance components.